 Supervision, whether for hypnotherapists, counsellors, or even GPs, is an important part of development.
 It can inform the supervisee on developments in research or science.
 It also allows them to talk about any problem cases that aren’t moving forward in a safe and confidential environment.
 Supervision builds confidence that therapists are making the right decisions.
 In addition, it gives an opportunity to reflect on what they might do differently and more!

 Solution-Focused Hypnotherapists are usually self-employed.
-They love the team environment that our course provides, but once graduated they are working much more on a solo basis.
+They love the team environment that our course provides, but once graduated they work much more on a solo basis.
 This is where the safety net becomes even more important.
-Through Supervision, they get the support of not only the supervisor, but also the supervisor’s other supervisees.
+Through Supervision, they get the support of not only the supervisor but also the supervisor’s other supervisees.
 This is known as ‘group supervision’.
 It’s very similar to going back into class and getting that positive interaction with others.
 The choice is up to the therapist whether they have group supervision, 1-1 supervision or a mixture of both.

 It is always good to have a bit of support in life.
 This is especially important when you’re helping people to overcome their problems and encouraging a better outcome for your clients.